MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 ### Set up paid data sources

 To provide broader monitoring and alerting coverage, focus on adding the **Microsoft Entra ID** and **Microsoft Defender XDR** data connectors.
-There is a charge for ingesting data from these sources.
+There's a charge for ingesting data from these sources.

 Make sure to send Microsoft Defender XDR logs to Microsoft Sentinel if any of the following are required: